 - Visual, aural, and tactile instructional demonstrations

-- Computers with speech output, spell checker, and grammar checker
+- Computers with speech output, spelling checker, and grammar checker

 - Note takers